 For Alex, there was also the added bonus of gaining knowledge she could apply to her personal finances.

 ‘I’ve loved gaining that overarching understanding, but I’ve found the new finance knowledge really valuable from a personal perspective as well.
 I had never gotten involved with shares or the stock market before.
 It was this big, scary concept, but the accounting course really helped me unpack it, and now I’m becoming more involved in managing my own finances as a result.’

-Alexandra is studying the Graduate Certificate in Business.
-Discover all our courses in Business, Management and Marketing.
+Alexandra studied the Graduate Certificate in Business.
+Discover all of our courses in Business, Management and Marketing.

 Now, close to halfway through the course, Alex has studied both ‘Accounting Analysis and Decisions’, and ‘Value Creation Strategies’.
 These choices underpin what Alex says is one of her favourite things about the GCB.

 ‘What I’ve loved so far, is the diversity of the course.
 That first subject was about tackling the numbers and accounting concepts.
 This second course is about how we interpret information.
 It’s been a really interactive learning experience, with lots of discussion and participation in group chats, drawing on your personal experience.
 That’s the other thing I’ve really appreciated about the GCB; how it’s structured.
 It’s targeted at professionals, people who are in the workforce and have those commitments.
 I work on a mining site, so I’ve drawn all kinds of weird rosters.
 For example, I just did two weeks of night shift.
 The structure of the course allows you to know what’s coming in advance, and plan accordingly, so you can balance your work life and when your assignments will be due.’

 Alex has also found herself pleasantly surprised by the online delivery of the course.